agsb/milliForth-RiscV/Notes.md

 ## Coding

-"qemu -kernel loads the kernel at 0x80000000 and causes each hart (i.e. core of CPU) to jump there."
+*"qemu -kernel loads the kernel at 0x80000000 and causes each hart (i.e. core of CPU) to jump there."*

+For now, using riscv-unknown-elf-gcc 15.0 suit with spike and qemu emulators for a single core minimal footprint Forth thread.
+I hope it uses far less than 4k bytes, without a dictionary.

 The milliForth must use memory pointers for data stack and return stack, because does fetch and store from a special 'user structure', which contains the user variables for Forth (state, toin, last, here, sp, dp, tout, back, heap, tail).